Wind

 Getting Started

-New Jersey's Clean Energy ProgramTM makes it easy to get started by offering financial and technical assistance.
-The first step is to find a contractor.
 A list of wind energy contractors who have completed a minimum of three New Jersey-based projects can be found in the Trade Ally database.
-Certified Wind Site Assesors are also available to help you figure out if wind energy is right for you.
+Certified Wind Site Assessors are also available to help you figure out if wind energy is right for you.

 Financing Your System